jamescurran/jamescurran.github.io/_posts/2009-07-28-posts-from-comments-quickdatabind.md

        myGridView.QuickDataBind(myDS);

-but now it can be used on ListViews, GridView, DropDownLists DataGrids, Repeaters or anything else that uses a DataSOurce.
+but now it can be used on ListViews, GridView, DropDownLists DataGrids, Repeaters or anything else that uses a DataSource.